-The operator shall provide a traffic impact study at their own expense.
+The operator shall provide a traffic impact study at his or her own expense.
 This study is subject to review by another consultant of the Town's choosing at the operator's expense.

 The safety and congestion mitigation measures recommended in the traffic study shall be followed by the operator.